jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 **Why this is powerful:**

-- Policies are first-class citizens (timeouts, retries, logging)
+**1. Policies are first-class citizens**

-- Perfect testability through dependency injection layers
+Timeouts, retries, and logging aren't scattered through your code.
+They're declared upfront as policies you can see, test, and modify independently.

+**2. Perfect testability**

+Dependency injection through layers means you can swap real services for test implementations without mocking frameworks or complex setup.

-- Readable despite complexity (Effect.gen makes it look synchronous)
+**3. Readable despite complexity**

-- Composable across your entire application with consistent patterns
+Effect.gen makes the code look synchronous even though it's handling complex orchestration.
+The control flow is clear.

+**4. Composable everywhere**

+Same retry logic across your entire app.
+Consistent error handling.
+Want to add tracing?
+Add it once, get it everywhere.

 ## The Mental Models Explained